0xSpaceShard/starknet-devnet/website/docs/predeployed.md

 The startup log includes:

+- the hash values of predeclared classes
-- the addresses and class hashes of predeployed contracts
+- the addresses of predeployed contracts
 - the keys and initial balance of predeployed account contracts

 ### API